 engcon's primary climate impact is the result of our upstream Scope 3 emissions connected to the purchasing of components.
-Our Scope 1 and 2 emissions have declined 11 per cent since 2021 as the result of a reduction in the use of oil for heating at our production unit in Strömsund and reduced electricity use at our production unit in Poland.
-Our Scope 3 emissions rose in 2022 due to the increase in our production volume.
+Our Scope 1 and 2 emissions have declined 36 per cent since the base year of 2021.
+Two distinct activities that were conducted enabled this decline: the production unit in Strömsund was converted to district heating and the production unit in Poland reduced its electricity consumption by 18 per cent.
+Our Scope 3 emissions declined in 2023 due to the decrease in our production volume.

-Scope 1 818 (932)
+Scope 1 493 (815)

-Scope 2 - market based 461 (504)
+Scope 2 - market based 427 (461)

-Scope 2 - location based 492 (538)
+Scope 2 - location based 452 (492)

-Scope 3 57,200 (53,500)
+Scope 3 33,000 (57,700)

-Purchased components 33,300 (29,700)
+Purchased components 14,400 (33,200)

-Upstream and downstream transportation and distribution 2,650 (2,130)
+Upstream and downstream transportation and distribution 1,620 (2,730)

-Waste generated in operations 2,590 (2,940)
+Waste generated in operations 2,330 (2,970)

-Business trips 110 (33)
+Business trips 121 (110)

-Commuting 1.7 (1.3)
+Commuting 69 (67)

-Management of end-of-life sold products 18,600 (17,800)
+Management of end-of-life sold products 14,460 (18,600)

-In 2022, the number of business trips increased as an expected effect of eased pandemic restrictions.
-We also note that following the pandemic, we have become more accustomed to digital meetings and have thus changed our travelling patterns.
+The trend that began in 2022 continued in 2023 and we are seeing an increase in the number of business trips.
+This increase was the result of eased pandemic restrictions and a pent-up need to travel and meet customers and business partners.
+At the same time, we note that following the pandemic, we have become more accustomed to digital meetings and have thus changed our travelling patterns.
 A positive trend is the increase in the proportion of electric and hybrid company cars during the year.